Self-care is a word that we often hear but it can look different for each of us.

 You teach people how to treat you by what you tolerate

 We also need relationships that challenge us.
-Don’t get me wrong, I love the type of friends that I don’t have to clean my house for if they stop by, who love me just as I am.
+Don’t get me wrong, I love the type of friends I don’t have to clean my house for if they stop by, who love me just as I am.

 I also love the friends that will ask me the tough questions.
 They won’t let me make excuses and inspire me to do better when they know I can.